EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ### _Additional exercises_

-1. You can try self-consistent calculations with the Pb 5_d_ in the valence as a local orbital.
-Repeat the calculation but remove the **PZ** part from _basp.pbte_{: style="color: green"}
+1. Try self-consistent calculations with the Pb 5_d_ in the valence as a local orbital.
+Repeat the calculation but remove the **PZ** part from _basp.pbte_{: style="color: green"}.

-Specify symops yourself
+2. Specify symops manually.

-Tetrahedron vs sampling vs fermi function